10 Things the Auto Insurers Don’t Want You to Know After a Car Accident

 - Unless you purchased optional benefits, you can only receive a maximum of $400.00 a week for income replacement benefits.

 - These optional benefits will only increase your premiums by a few dollars a month.

 - If you are a passenger or pedestrian and do not have insurance, your treatment will be covered by the at-fault driver’s insurance.

 - If you are denied treatment you have the right to dispute the denial.

 - Accident settlement offers are always way too low.

 Contact Graves & Richard at 905-641-2020 to get started on your free one-hour consultation.
-Our lawyers practice strictly personal injury law for individuals to recover damages for injuries and losses suffered as a result of motor vehicle accidents, slip and falls, dog bites and many other areas, all of which are listed on our site.
+Our lawyers practice strictly personal injury law for individuals to recover damages for injuries and losses suffered as a result of motor vehicle accidents, slip and falls, dog bites, truck accidents, and many other areas, all of which are listed on our site.